 6. Marinate your cart.

 When you’re at the grocery store, take a bottle of Italian dressing, give it a shake, and dump it all over your groceries.
 We’re kidding.
 This concept applies largely to online shopping and your virtual cart or shopping bag.
 Build in time between adding items to your cart and checking out so your purchase decisions can “marinate.”
 It might be a 24-hour process for your Amazon purchases, or an overnight soak for your new work wardrobe from Asos.
-This gets your spending under control by protecting from impulse buys.
+This gets your spending habits under control by protecting your bank account from impulse buys.

 7. Try grocery pickup.

 If you’re a perpetual grocery store grabber-of-random-items-that-look-tasty, grocery pickup might be the thing for you.
 You order your groceries online, someone from the store shops for you, and then you pick them up all bagged and ready to go at the store.
 The fees for curbside pickup are usually $5 to $10 but you get a triple whammy of upward progress:

 - You’re forced to plan ahead on food.

 - A steep dropoff in impulse buys (hello cheaper grocery bill).

 - You often save time by ordering online (and time is money, ka-ching!).

 8. Swap an expensive habit for a cheaper one.

 Do you have a habit of eating out when you don’t feel like cooking?
 Stock up on easy and less expensive meals like frozen pizza or pre-made dinner kits!
 Do you order a grande iced chai from Starbucks with embarrassing frequency (no—just me)?
 Buy the concentrate from the grocery store or make your own.
 Find your own swaparooski and give it a go.
 You still get to enjoy the things you love, you’ll just spend less money doing it.